tylertian123/RobotPathfinder/README.md

 ## Documentation
 All classes and methods are documented with JavaDocs, in `RobotPathfinder-Doc-(VERSION).zip`.\
 Head over to the [wiki](https://github.com/Arctos6135/RobotPathfinder/wiki) for tutorials and examples!
-***Currently the wiki and examples are outdated.
-They will be updated for RobotPathfinder v3 soon.***
+***Currently the wiki and examples are outdated, and some new classes in V3 have no documentation.
+They will be updated for RobotPathfinder V3 soon.***

 ## GUI Trajectory Visualization Tool
 A GUI Trajectory Visualization Tool in the form of an executable jar is included with every release.